 Background

-We are upgrading the Apereo CAS servers at UC Berkeley from version 3.5.x to 4.1.4 with some additional features deployed with the help of Unicon, one of the major contributors to the CAS project.
+We are upgrading the Apereo CAS servers at UC Berkeley from version 3.5.x to 4.1.4 with some additional features deployed with the help of Unicon, one of the major contributors to the CAS project(link is external).

 Features for the 4.1.x release and for our local CAS Server deployment: